NethServer/docs/administrator-manual/en/accounts.rst

 * Can not have repetitions of patterns formed by 3 or more characters (for example the password As1.$ AS1. $ is invalid)

 The default policy is :dfn:`strong`.

+.. warning:: Changing the default policies is highly discouraged.
+The use of weak passwords often lead to compromised servers by external attackers.

 To change the setting to none ::